Communio-Templorum/bylaws/Articles-of-Incorporation.md

 propaganda or otherwise attempting to influence legislation, and the Corporation shall not participate in or intervene in (including the publishing or distribution of statements) any political campaign on behalf of or in opposition to any candidate for public office.

+The Incorporators of the Corporation shall never be gifted a residence, or part thereof, at the expense of the Corporation, nor provided such as compensation for services rendered.
+The Corporation further shall not accept any gifts of real property from an Incorporator that serves or will serve as the primary or a secondary residence of any Incorporator, nor pay for any part thereof.
+An exception to this paragraph can only be made by a majority of Directors when there are at least seven Directors, not including the Incorporators, and no Incorporator may participate in this vote.

 Notwithstanding any other provisions of these Articles, the Corporation shall not carry on any other activities not permitted to be carried on (a) by a corporation exempt from federal